pyiron/atomistics/docs/source/index.rst

 Example
 -------
-Use the equation of state to calculate the equilibrium properties like the equilibrium volume, equilibrium energy, equilibrium bulk modulus and its derivative using the `GPAW <https://wiki.fysik.dtu.dk/gpaw/>`_ simulation code::
+Use the Equation of State to calculate the equilibrium properties like the equilibrium volume, equilibrium energy, equilibrium bulk modulus and its derivative using the `GPAW <https://wiki.fysik.dtu.dk/gpaw/>`_ simulation code::

     from ase.build import bulk